 - a.
 Connect the laptop, run the User Interface version III and verify all alarm, output and security settings. - b.
 Set the analyzer clock time, and click on "Clear Data Log". - c.
 Verify the output calibration. - i.
 Connect the analog output terminals to an appropriate measuring device preferably the monitoring device you are going to be using with this analyzer. - ii.
 Arrange that you can readily see the reading given by this device. - iii.
 On the AMI User Interface, check the "Zero" check box under SETUP in the ANALYZER SETUP section. - iv.
 Observe the response of the monitoring device, and adjust the number in the Zero box until the monitoring device shows what it considers to be zero (which should correspond with 4mA). - v.
 Check the box marked "Full Scale" in the SETUP section, and adjust the number in the box next to it until the monitoring device shows full scale.
 This corresponds to 20mA. - vi.
 Check the "Mid Range" box and verify that the monitoring device shows mid scale. - vii.
-Uncheck any boxes (if you forget, the analyzer will revert to its ordinary operation in ten minutes anyway). - 15.
-Test the entire system, including anything controlled by the alarms or analog output, using a cell simulator (this is an optional device provided by AMI). - 16.
+Uncheck any boxes (if you forget, the analyzer will revert to its ordinary operation in ten minutes anyway). - 14.
 If not using span gas, press and hold the SPAN button on the front of the analyzer for 5 seconds until the LED turns blue.
-This will stop the sample flow. - 17.
-Unscrew the cell cap, and install the oxygen sensor.
-Assure the sensor's plastic handle is pointing outward from the sensor cavity. - 18.
-Remove the shorting tab on the sensor. - 19.
-Optional: in the User Interface (version III) press the "NEW SENSOR" button, and record the sensor serial number.
+This will stop the sample flow. - 15.
+Unscrew the cell cap, and install the oxygen sensor. - 16.
+Remove the shorting tab on the sensor. - 17.
+Optional: in the User Interface (version III) press the "NEW SENSOR" button, and record the sensor serial number. - 18.
+If not using span gas, Stabilize for 45 seconds, and adjust span to 20.9%.
+If it already shows 20.9%, press the UP arrow for a moment anyway (to tell the unit to switch back to sample gas). - 19.
+If using span gas for calibration, stabilize the sensor by allowing sample (or zero) gas to flow at about 1 SCFH. - 20.
+Replace the Cell cap and tighten it down (hand tight). - 21.
+(If you are finished with setting it up) remove the USB connection cable. - 22.
+If desired, span with known calibration gas. - a) Connect a regulator (with Stainless Steel diaphragm ONLY) to span gas tank.

-- 20. If not using span gas, Stabilize for 45 seconds ONLY, adjust span to 20.9%.
-If it already shows 20.9%, press the UP arrow for a moment anyway (to tell the unit to switch back to sample gas). - 21.
-If using span gas for calibration, stabilize the sensor by allowing sample (or zero) gas to flow at about 1 SCFH. - 22.
-Replace the Cell cap and tighten it down (hand tight). - 23.
-(If you are finished with setting it up) remove the USB connection cable. - 24.
-Purge with sample gas for half an hour, or until the oxygen reading has fallen to low ppm levels. - 25.
-If desired, span with known calibration gas. - a) Connect a regulator (with Stainless Steel diaphragm ONLY) to span gas tank. - b) Bleed high pressure side of the regulator 7 times. - c) Bleed low pressure side of the regulator 7 times. - d) Shut off the regulator outlet valve and leak check all the tank fittings, gauges and packing glands with $Snoop^{TM}$ or equivalent liquid leak detector (not spray). - e) Flow calibration gas WHILE you are connecting the tubing to the span gas fitting.
-Allow the gas to purge through the fitting for about 20 seconds before you tighten it. - f) Tighten fitting on the span gas inlet. - g) Press the ALARM BYPASS button, and adjust the time displayed to a suitable value (typically 10 minutes). - h) Press and hold the SPAN button for 5 seconds until the LED turns blue. - i) Allow to stabilize for 2-5 minutes. - j) Verify that the analyzer reads within about 15% of the span gas value. - k) If so, adjust the analyzer span (see below) until it reads the span gas value. - Let it go back to normal operation (the "SPAN" flag goes out on the LCD display and the LED turns green), then press the UP arrow and note the number displayed (the "Calibration factor). - m) Turn off the valve on the span gas tank (so it doesn't all leak out).
-If the span gas reads worse than 15% wrong, something is wrong either with the gas, or
+- b) Shut off the regulator outlet valve and leak check all the tank fittings, gauges and packing glands with SnoopTM or equivalent liquid leak detector (not spray). - c) Connect the gas tank to the span gas inlet preferably using flexible tubing supplied for this purpose by AMI. - d) Press the ALARM BYPASS button, and adjust the time displayed to a suitable value (typically 10 minutes). - e) Press and hold the SPAN button for 5 seconds until the LED turns blue. - f) Allow to stabilize for 2-5 minutes. - g) Verify that the analyzer reads within about 15% of the span gas value. - h) If so, adjust the analyzer span (see below) until it reads the span gas value. - i) Let it go back to normal operation (the "SPAN" flag goes out on the LCD display and the LED turns green), then press the UP arrow and note the number displayed (the "Calibration factor). - j) Turn off the valve on the span gas tank (so it doesn't all leak out).